jmcavanagh/jmcavanagh.github.io/_posts/2024-09-15-obligatory-anki.md

 https://en.wikipedia.org/wiki/FLOPS#Hardware_costs
 </details>

-(I learned about this method from Drake Thomas, who does this and has an intuitive understanding the sizes of things that I have not seen matched)
+(I learned about this method from Drake Thomas)

 #### Proofs and derivations.
 You can also use anki to memorize proofs, derivations of physical principles, or chain-of-thought reasoning by outlining the proof and using fill-in-the-blank (cloze) deletions on multiple steps.
 This means that you'll get quizzed on completing or justifying every step of the proof, given the rest of the proof as context.
 This can be tedious to make, and require a complete understanding of the proof, yet are *extraordinarily powerful* when done well.
 I can reproduce, entirely from my head, a proof for why the squareroot of 2 is irrational or the reason why minimizing the free energy of a system in the canonical ensemble is equivalent to maximizing the universe's entropy (and also the assumptions that go into these)

-(I learned about this from Paul Raymond-Robichaud, a master of this method who's talked about it on youtube.
-Paul has memorized tons of proofs of things he finds interesting and it's left him with a great ability to prove things rigorously, and explain his proofs so they make sense to a simple chemist like me)
+(I learned about this from Paul Raymond-Robichaud)

 #### Reasons for why things are the way they are
 Another great thing to do is to memorize the *reasons* for why things are the way they are, which works great for algorithms and biology (anything which is, in some sense, designed to serve a certain purpose).
+You can also use these sorts of cards to tether formulas to intuitions.

 #### Explanations for how things happen
 Another type of card that I like are cards that ask how something happens.
 A common format I like is to show a picture fo a process and then ask something like "how does this happen".
 These can get out of hand easily (as in, it's easy to make cards that ask too much and take too much effort.
 These are called "leeches" and you want to destroy them every time you find them; spaced repetition is supposed to be nearly effortless).
 Typically these cards don't involve explaining more than two "steps" of a process.